mmlak-0109/Make-Effective-Data-Visualization/README.md

 3. His final response was about dimple's default colors stating, "This is personal preference, but I don't think that dimple's default colors have enough contrast.
 You can easily change them."
 He then provided me with two links.
 One showed how to assign colors myself, and the other one showed how to change dimple's default color's.
 I ended up not implementing this suggestion, as I felt the default colors provided enough contrast.

 ### Feedback #2
+The second person to provide me feedback was Joey, who is a LinkedIn connection and recent graduate of Udaity's Data Analyst Nanodegree Program.